JuliaLang/julia/doc/devdocs/ast.rst

     used to name local variables and static parameters within a function.

 ``LambdaStaticData``
-    wraps the AST of each function, including inner functions.
+    wraps the AST of each method.

 ``LineNumberNode``
     line number metadata